thientech/AdminLTE-ASP-NET-MVC/README.md

-﻿# AdminLTE
+# AdminLTE

 AdminLTE - is a Free Premium Admin control Panel Theme Based On Bootstrap 3.x

-the creator of AdminLTE is [Abdulllah Almsaeed](https://adminlte.io/about)
+the creator of AdminLTE is (https://adminlte.io/about)

-follow this [AdminLTE](https://github.com/almasaeed2010/AdminLTE) link for original HTML/JavaScript version.
+follow this me (https://www.facebook.com/thienmvc) link for original HTML/JavaScript version.

 # ASP.NET MVC Version